ada9000/bitbots_generator/README.md

 - Ensure policy matched when testing likely issue is API project name is different to that in tests
 - Add a test page for meta v2 testing
 - Catch api errors - to test run with unknown policy

+- when exporting an svg with functions '_Image' might be duplicated.
+So we need to ensure all input files have unique image tags.
+This is due to the software I have used to generate the base svgs.

 ### version
 - Python 3.8.10